Before you take on the weight of the world, learn to life up yourself! #MotivationMonday

 In the near 200 years, since the discovery of Parkinson’s Disease (PD), the theories of

 The Parkinson’s Disease (PD) Community lost 2 of its best known iconic figures in 2016.
+Thanks to both of them for their awareness and advocacy in spreading the word on PD and the importance of educating the public, our government, and the medical world.

 This time of year it’s hard to be right, some sing carols or Silent Night.